javier123454321/knowledgeBase/Daily Notes/October 19th, 2020.md

 - ## [[Quick Capture]]
     - [[E-Learning]]
         - https://www.nytimes.com/2020/06/13/health/school-learning-online-education.html
-        - It seems that the main issue in online learning based on this [[Article]], is that students tend to become disengaged when participating in online learning experiences.
+        - It seems that the main issue in online learning based on this article, is that students tend to become disengaged when participating in online learning experiences.
             - Michigan Virtual
                 - Blended classroom approach to learn.
 Finds that AP students perform above average with the blended mode of education.
         - https://www.worldbank.org/en/news/immersive-story/2019/01/22/pass-or-fail-how-can-the-world-do-its-homework